 In Level 1 training, individual road salt applicators learn best practices to reduce their salt use while maintaining safety.
 Participants earn a five-year certification that they can renew by passing another class.

 - Roads class – High/low speed snowplow operation

 - Parking lot/sidewalk class – Maintaining private/public walkways and/or parking lots and service roads

-- Using the Smart Salting Assessment tool, complete the best management practices and salt savings assessments for the most recent fully completed winter maintenance season.
-For example, a report completed on January 1, 2018, would be based on the 2016/2017 winter maintenance season.
-An organization may submit one assessment for the whole organization or more than one, as long as each has a unique address.
-For instance, MnDOT may submit an assessment for each of its facilities, or a company may submit a separate assessment for each of its branch offices.
+Using the assessment tool, complete the best management practices and salt savings assessments for the most recently completed winter maintenance season (e.g., a January 1, 2022, report would be based on the 2020/2021 season).
+Submit one assessment for your whole organization or multiple, as long as each has a unique address (e.g., separate facilities or branch offices).